AnthonyNicklin/milestone01-TheMonkees/README.md

 8. As an event promoter I wanted to check out their soical media via links.
 9. As a fan I wanted links to their differnt soical media pages on different platforms.

+The navigation bar is responsive having break points for smaller, medium and large screens.
+At these breaks points a burgar menu appears top right, and when clicked brings a drop down menu with the navigation links.
+The 'Home' link is displayed in the navigation bar when the drop down menu is collapsed in order bring the fan back to the home page with just one click without having to toggle the drop down menu.

+The [Home page](https://anthonynicklin.github.io/milestone01-TheMonkees/) has a great picture of the band performing and has been put as the first image the visitor sees when visiting the website in order to attract the fan to attend one of the bands gigs.
+Under this image goes striaght to the [Live Dates](https://milestone-project-01-anthonynicklin.c9users.io/index.html#live-dates) section so the fan can easily find a ticket using the Find Ticket buttons next to each upcoming live date.
+The [Book Us](https://milestone-project-01-anthonynicklin.c9users.io/index.html#book-us) section provides fans or promoters with a way to contact the band in order to book them with a neatly laid out and easy to use form.

+As soon as the visitor hits the [Media](https://milestone-project-01-anthonynicklin.c9users.io/media.html) page a promation video hits them with of the band playing.
+This is again used to encourage the fan to see the band play live.
+Underneath is a neat section of album tracks with cover images with controls to play a track from each one.
+Content is provided next to each album to give the visitor a bit of intrest about that album the band is promoting.

+[Meet the Band](https://milestone-project-01-anthonynicklin.c9users.io/meet-the-band.html) uses a simple layout so the fan can easly read information about the band and then about each individual member.

+During the process of developying the site I found that the layout on the [Media](https://milestone-project-01-anthonynicklin.c9users.io/media.html) and [Meet the Band](https://milestone-project-01-anthonynicklin.c9users.io/meet-the-band.html) pages did not look great across all devices.
+I decided to change the layout and reposition images and content but, still keeping the design theme consistent.
+These pages now look much more appealing across all screens sizes and devices giving a better user experience than sicking with the orignal layout in the orignal wireframes.

 ## Features ##

 Features on this website are: